gecko10000/GeckoSpawners/README.md

 * items
 * falling blocks (with block states and tile data included - you can rain down chests pre-filled with diamonds!)

-Did you know that spawners can have *multiple* spawning candidates?
+Did you know that spawners can have *multiple* spawning candidates in one spawner?
 Bet you didn't!

 You can add multiple different spawning candidates with differing weights to the spawner, meaning it can spawn multiple things at random!